fedfedmedved/quanttop-thesis/chapter2_1 clustering.md

 In between these steps synchronization is needed.
 Parallelized implementations using MPI and OpenMP [^kmeans_mpi] exist, as well as a CUDA version that uses data parallelism [^kmeans_cuda].

 ![Convergence of the K-Means algorithm. (a) starts by defining two arbitrary cluster centers.
 The remaining steps show the alternation between assigning the points to the cluster nearest to them (indicated by a line) and recalculating the cluster centers.
-The figure is taken from [@Bishop2007], figure 9.1.](figures/chapter2/kmeans.png){#fig:kmeansconvergence short-caption="Convergence of the K-Means algorithm."  width="60%"}
+The figure is taken from [@Bishop2007], Figure 9.1.](figures/chapter2/kmeans.png){#fig:kmeansconvergence short-caption="Convergence of the K-Means algorithm."  width="60%"}

-### DBSCAN
+### DBSCAN {#dbscan}
 One of the biggest disadvantages of the K-Means algorithm is that it relies on the assumption of all clusters having one single center.
 This effectively prevents discovery of shapes other than spherical, especially non-convex forms.